awsdocs/amazon-redshift-getting-started-guide/doc_source/t_querying_redshift_system_tables.md

 For more information, see [PG\_TABLE\_DEF](https://docs.aws.amazon.com/redshift/latest/dg/r_PG_TABLE_DEF.html)\.

-You can also use the Amazon Redshift query editor to view all the tables in a specified schema by first choosing a database that you want to connect to\.
+You can also use the query editor v2 to view all the tables in a specified schema by first choosing a database that you want to connect to\.

 ## View users<a name="t_querying_redshift_system_tables-view-database-users"></a>